Latest news on proposed tax reform

 The federal government announced on July 18, 2017, a series of transformative tax proposals that may have a severe negative impact on family farm corporations, particularly for multi-generational farms.
 As the most significant tax changes in recent years, these proposals will spell uncertainty for all family farm corporations.
-CFA is working with agricultural stakeholders and the broader business community to explore the plans laid out by Finance Canada in ‘Tax Planning Using Private Corporations’ — and it’s clear that further study and technical analysis is required.
+CFA is working with federal officials, agricultural stakeholders and the broader business community to explore the options laid out by Finance Canada in ‘Tax Planning Using Private Corporations’ — as it is clear that further study and technical analysis is required.

-The October 2nd deadline for the 75-day consultation period falls in the middle of harvest season.
-This doesn’t allow enough time for farmers to participate in a fulsome review and discussion around such transformative changes.
-In fact, the proposals are so dense and highly technical that even tax specialists are still parsing through them, trying to define the scope of their ramifications.
-Some changes come into immediate effect, and some will lead to retroactive expenses, threatening major consequences for family farms in Canada.
+The short consultation phase did not allow enough time for farmers to participate in a fulsome review and discussion around such transformative changes.
+In fact, the proposals are so dense and highly technical that even tax specialists felt rushed trying to parse through them, seeking to define the scope of their ramifications.
+Some changes are set to come into immediate effect, and some will lead to retroactive expenses, threatening major consequences for family farms in Canada.

 Include the following points in your letter or conversation.